Gregg Carr

-Gregg Kevin Carr, M.D. (born March 31, 1962) is currently an orthopedic surgeon in Birmingham, Alabama and a former professional American football linebacker in the National Football League (NFL), where he played four seasons for the Pittsburgh Steelers (1985–1988).
-Carr was an All-American college football linebacker at Auburn University (1981–1984) and later attended the University of Alabama School of Medicine.
+Gregg Kevin Carr (born March 31, 1962) is an American former professional football player who was a linebacker for four seasons with the Pittsburgh Steelers of the National Football League (NFL) from 1985 to 1988.
+He played college football for the Auburn Tigers, earning consensus All-American honors in 1984.
+He was selected by the Steelers in the sixth round of the 1985 NFL draft.
+After his football career, he became an orthopedic surgeon.
+He was inducted into the College Football Hall of Fame in 2025.

 Career

 Carr played high school football at Woodlawn High School (Birmingham, Alabama).
 As a member of Auburn University football's "Team of the Century", Carr was recognized as both an Academic All-American and an Athletic All-American.
-After graduating from Auburn University with a degree in Engineering in 1985, he went on to play inside linebacker for the Pittsburgh Steelers for four seasons.
+After graduating from Auburn University with a degree in engineering in 1985, he went on to play inside linebacker for the Pittsburgh Steelers, who drafted him in the sixth round of the 1985 NFL Draft, for four seasons.
 While playing professional football, Carr completed the requirements for medical school, and in 1994, he received his medical degree from the University of Alabama School of Medicine.
 Carr completed his orthopedic surgery residency at Greenville Memorial Hospital in Greenville, South Carolina, where he also served as chief resident.
 He was then awarded a fellowship in Sports Medicine at the American Sports Medicine Institute in Birmingham, Alabama where he trained under some of the top sports medicine physicians in the country.
 Currently, Dr. Carr practices Sports Medicine and Orthopedic surgery at Southern Orthopaedic Specialists in Birmingham, Alabama.